matrix-org/thirdroom/docs/websg/api/classes/WebSG.UIButton.md

 • `get` **maxHeight**(): `number`

-Gets the maximum height of the UI element.
+Gets the maximum height of the UI element in pixels.

 #### Returns

 `number`

-The maximum height of the UI element.

 #### Inherited from